vinicius-solon-silva/Github_Repos_in_Azure_SqlDb/README.md

-# GET GITHUB USER REPOSITORIES
+# POST GITHUB USER REPOSITORIES IN AZURE

 This project makes a search for github users repositories and post to an Azure SQL Database.

+## Pre-requisites
+You must have a existing Azure account with a SQL Database created.

 ## Installation